itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 This is just one way of defining \\(s_j\\) function, but any strategy will work.
-It's aesy to see why this solution is the best that we can get from the previous equations and given that \\(m\\) categories have exactly the same value it doesn't really matter from which of the categories we subtract remaining ones.
+It's easy to see why this solution is the best that we can get from the previous equations and given that \\(m\\) categories have exactly the same value it doesn't really matter which of the categories we subtract remaining ones.